the-turing-way/the-turing-way/templates/chapter-template/chapter-content/chapter-content.md

 ## Key Idea 1

 > **Talk about your key idea in detail**.
 Feel free to use images, code blocks, and admonitions to communicate your ideas.
-> You may break the section down into subsections if you wish, however, remember to add labels to the additional headers you create.
+> You may break the section down into subsections if you wish, however, remember to add [labels](https://the-turing-way.netlify.app/community-handbook/style/style-crossref.html) to any additional headers you create to facilitate cross-referencing.

 > Remember to use the [style guide](https://the-turing-way.netlify.app/community-handbook/style.html) and Jupyter Book's [Cheat Sheet](https://jupyterbook.org/reference/cheatsheet.html) to guide your writing.
 > The [style guide](https://the-turing-way.netlify.app/community-handbook/style/style-citing.html) also contains _The Turing Way's_ recommendations for referencing and citation.